Intervention/docs/image/v3/basics/instantiation.md

 - Data Uri
 - Intervention Image Instance

+To decode the raw input data, you can optionally specify a decoding strategy with the second parameter.
+This can be an array of class names or objects of decoders to be processed in sequence.
+In this case, the input must be decodedable with one of the decoders passed.
+It is also possible to pass a single object or class name of a decoder.

+All decoders that implement the `DecoderInterface::class` can be passed.
+Usually a selection of classes of the namespace `Intervention\Image\Decoders`.

+If the second parameter is not set, an attempt to decode the input is made with all available decoders of the driver.

 If the given argument can not be decoded by the library an exception of type `Intervention\Image\Exceptions\DecoderException` is thrown.

 #### Examples